 - a.
 Location: N Westover Boulevard and Gillionville Road, Albany, GA - b.
 Owner: Woodlands Albany LP - c.
 Total number of units: 80 units - d.
 Unit configuration: One, two and three bedroom units - e.
 Rent structure: 50 percent AMI, 60 percent AMI, and unrestricted units - f.
 Estimated market entry: Mid to late 2019 - g.
-Relevant information: The 56 LIHTC units will directly compete with the Subject.
+Relevant information: The 19 three-bedroom units at 50 and 60 percent AMI will be directly competitive with the Subject and we deducted these units from our demand analysis.